xavctn/img2table/README.md

 ## Features <a name="features"></a>

-* Table identification for image and PDF files, including bounding boxes at the table cell level
+* Table identification for images and PDF files, including bounding boxes at the table cell level
+* Handling of complex table structures such as merged cells
+* Handling of implicit rows - see [example](/examples/Implicit_rows.ipynb)
 * Table content extraction by providing support for OCR services / tools
-* Extraction of table titles
-* Handling of merged cells in tables
-* Handling of implicit rows - see [example](/examples/Implicit_rows.ipynb)
+* Extracted tables are returned as a simple object, including a Pandas DataFrame representation
+* Export extracted tables to an Excel file, preserving their original structure

 ## Supported file formats <a name="supported-file-formats"></a>